Blog Hero

 Here’s what extended screen time can quietly erode:

-And when kids don’t feel their best, it shows — in school, in their play, and in their overall confidence.
+When kids don’t feel their best, it shows in school, in their play, and in their overall confidence.
 This is why early prevention matters.
 Because sometimes what looks like “just screen time” is actually compromising their development.

 When Screens Are Inevitable: How to Make Them Safer

-We’re not here to pretend screens don’t serve a purpose — education, entertainment, sanity-saving distractions.
+Screens serve an important purpose in education, entertainment, and sanity-saving distractions.
 They’re part of modern life.
 But even when screen time is necessary, you can still make it safer for your child’s eyes.

 Here’s how to make peace with the pixels:

-- Take screen breaks seriously.
-It’s not just about time limits — it’s about movement.
+• Take screen breaks seriously.
+It’s not just about time limits; it’s also about movement.
 Encourage eye and body breaks, even just to stretch or do a lap around the house.

-It’s not about perfection.
-It’s about intention.
+That being said, it’s not about perfection; it’s about intention.
 Every small adjustment you make today supports your child’s vision, health, and overall wellbeing in the long run.

 What an Eye Exam Can Reveal (That You Might Miss at Home)